piazzesiNiccolo/ASE/domande.md

 3. **Valuable to users**:  user stories must provide descriptions of features that are valuable to end users, and as such should not be focused on technological and programming aspects.

-4. **Estimatable**: It is essential that the size of a story can be estimated by developers.
+4. **Estimable**: It is essential that the size of a story can be estimated by developers.
 The better the estimate of story points, the clearer will be their priority and the scheduling of their implementation.

 5. **Small**: A good story captures the essence, not the details.
 Over time the story may acquire notes, details, test ideas and so on, but we don't need these to proiritize or schedule the story.